Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Dynamics of heavy inertial particles in an elliptic vortex

 In the limit of small Stokes number ($St \ll 1$), the governing equation (\ref{eqn2p1}) can be reduced to the slow-manifold form as

-using which the particle trajectories are obtained and shown in In figure \ref{fig004}(b).
-By comparing these particle trajectories with the streamlines for fluid tracers shown in figure \ref{fig001}(b), it is evident that the inertial particles perceive different fixed points compared to fluid tracers.
+using which the particle trajectories are obtained and shown in the figure \ref{Fig003}(b).
+By comparing these particle trajectories with the streamlines for fluid tracers shown in figure \ref{Fig001}(b), it is evident that the inertial particles perceive different fixed points compared to fluid tracers.
 They match exactly with the solution of equation (\ref{eqn2p5}) we obtained analytically (as marked in blue and red).
 The trajectories also imply that the fixed points A and B remain hyperbolic fixed points (saddles); however, the fixed points C and D behave as stable spirals for inertial particles.
-The dissipative nature of the system (\ref{eqn2p2}) for finite inertia particles is responsible for the elliptic fixed points becoming spiral attractors.
-However, the hyperbolic fixed points remain intact, though their position got displaced.
+The divergence of the system (\ref{eqn2p1}) in the four-dimensional phase space is given by $\boldsymbol{\nabla} \cdot \textbf{v}+\boldsymbol{\nabla}_{\textbf{v}} \cdot \dot{\textbf{v}} = -2/St$, a negative quantity, indicating the dissipative nature of the dynamical system for any finite inertial particles.
+Here, $\boldsymbol{\nabla} \cdot ()$ represents the divergence in physical space, while $\boldsymbol{\nabla}_{\textbf{v}} \cdot ()$ represents the divergence in velocity/momentum space.
+Even in the $St \ll 1$ limit, the divergence of the reduced system (\ref{eqn2p7}) in the two-dimensional phase space yields $\boldsymbol{\nabla} \cdot \textbf{v} =\textit{O}(St) \neq 0$, indicating compressible nature of inertial particle flow in phase space unlike the fluid tracers where $\boldsymbol{\nabla} \cdot \textbf{u} = 0$.
+The dissipative nature of the system for finite inertia particles is responsible for the elliptic fixed points becoming spiral attractors.
+However, the hyperbolic fixed points remain intact, though their position get displaced.

 To analytically show this, we use the linear stability analysis and systematically study the effect of finite $St$ on the stability of the fixed points.
-The Jacobian matrix for the system of differential equations~(\ref{eqn2p2}) is evaluated about the fixed points is
+The Jacobian matrix for the system of differential equations~(\ref{eqn2p2}), evaluated at the fixed point ($\overline{\xi},\overline{\eta}$) is